GrahamC7/d287-java-frameworks/README.md

 30. Created files ValidMinimumProduct.java, MinimumProductValidator.java, and all code contained.
 Will display error message when product quantity falls below set minimum quantity.
 31. Part.java, added ValidMinimumProduct validator, lines 4 and 21
+32. EnufPartsValidator.java, checks for minimum value of parts when decrementing via part purchase and will provide an error message if inventory is not sufficient, lines 35-44

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.